parasoft/soatest-cucumber/README.md

        </repository>
      </repositories>
      ```
-   * Add the following to the "dependencies" element:
+   * Add the following to the "dependencies" element (note that you will need
+   to update the version number to the current release version):
      ```
      <dependency>
        <groupId>com.parasoft</groupId>